Guest post by Wendy Kirwan, Kars4Kids

 4. Stay Connected, And Make Sure Your Communication Channels Go Both Ways.

 Keep in touch with your volunteers on a regular basis.
 With the proliferation of social media, email, texting and the like, communication is easier than ever.
-You can offer training and tips to help their volunteer work and relevant and timely information including updates on what’s new at your organization.
+You can offer training and tips to help their volunteer work and provide relevant and timely information including updates on what’s new at your organization.

 Be readily accessible to listen to what your volunteers have to say, too.
 As the people on the front lines, they often have a lot of valuable information to share and important questions and concerns that you need to address.